Reconsider travel to Rwanda due to COVID-19. Some areas have increased risk. Read the entire Travel Advisory.

 - Follow the Department of State on Facebook and Twitter.

-- Review the Crime and Safety Report for Rwanda.
+- Review and Crime and Safety Report for Rwanda.

 The Nyungwe Forest National Park abuts the border with Burundi.
 Borders may not be clearly marked.
 It is required to obtain permits from the Rwanda Development Board prior to entry.
 Relations between Burundi and Rwanda are tense and there have been cross-border incursions and armed clashes.